How to Recycle a Compostable Heart.

 Maybe after all our amazing discoveries, we’ll have a second chance, in this lifetime, to rediscover ourselves.

 This is not a song for the brokenhearted.
 It’s for the open-hearted.
-Because that’s the kind of heart you need in order to know and love your life for what it is, even as it’s quickly passing through your fingers, in sickness and in health, in making and in breaking, in you & in me, ’til death do us together.
+Because that’s the kind of heart you need in order to know and love your life for what it is, even as it’s quickly passing through your fingers, in sickness and in health, in making and in breaking, in you and in me, ’til death bring us together.